 Russ Collins was kind enough in the 1980's to give Nigel a job at RC Engineering.
 Russ had a funny story about Nigel and a movie that was made by Peter Starr called "Take it to the Limit".
 Russ kicking Nigel's ass at the drag strip.
-Nigel left RC Engineering to go out on his own.
+Nigel left RC Engineering in a huff after saying Russ was given a faster stock bike to go out on his own.

 Probably safe to say we went to bat too many times for Nigel.
 You always assume the other person who is full of smiles has some good intent in his heart.
 It turns out Nigel was playing Cricket and we were playing baseball.
 Now we play hardball.
 It's the American way.

 machines billet parts for people's shiny toys.
 All by

 himself...employees are too expensive.
 If you are in the market for a

 non-proven, non-competitive, inferior, polished motor for your show